 We explain the selection of higher dispersal in fragmented landscapes by two mechanisms.
-First, fragmentation decreases overall occupancy, thus reducing the average competition level.
+First, fragmentation decreases overall occupancy (on the entire grid).
+Thereby, when a patch is emptied, the number of possible colonizers (ie, of suitable filled patches) is reduced.
+This reduces the average competition level.
 The advantage of competitive strategies is therefore reduced.
 Second, fragmentation intensifies the strength of the competition for space which favors colonizers.
 Isolated patches in fragmented landscapes can only be exploited by highly dispersive strategies.
 Effects of fragmentation on mean levels of dispersal have led to contrasted results in empirical studies (Cheptou et al., 2017).
 Our results of a selection of higher dispersal is for instance coherent with empirical studies of nuthatches (Sitta europaea) in Belgium (Matthysen et al., 1995).
 Similarly, metapopulation study of the Glanville fritillary in Finland shows that isolated patches of the metapopulation act as positive filters for the more dispersive strategies (Hanski et al., 2004) and that this variation can be linked to allelic variations constraining flight metabolism (Haag et al., 2005).
 Conversely, a decrease of dispersal at higher fragmentation levels has been observed in various animal or plant species (Schtickzelle et al., 2006; Bonte et al., 2006; Cheptou et al., 2008).
 Spatial heterogeneity and competition decrease are two forces that act with opposite effects, the former decreasing dispersal (higher dispersal cost) while the latter increases it (decreased abundancies in fragmented landscapes, relax competition).
 The importance of each force varies among species and needs to be systematically considered to better predict changes in dispersal.